ppy/osu-wiki/news/2022-05-08-aptb-fanart-results.md

 [![](https://assets.ppy.sh/contests/142/banners/tehfire.jpg)](https://assets.ppy.sh/contests/142/winners/tehfire.png)

 [**tehfire**](https://osu.ppy.sh/users/7082924)'s most orbital arrangement of basically the entire official cast (plus the Taikonator) floating in space impressed **2055** voters.
-If you look really closely, they're all there, and what could be mistaken for solar panels is in fact, a osu!mania playfield.
+If you look really closely, they're all there, and what could be mistaken for solar panels is in fact, an osu!mania playfield.
 Or could be.

 What's that?
 You're worried about Yuzu being cut loose?
 Don't worry, he'll be just fine.